 Valuation Methods Synopsis

 As one might expect, valuations can often become complex.
 The subject of the proper discount rate has spawned numerous books itself.
 Valuation can also bring up contentious issues, particularly when the ownership interest represents a controlling stake or there is a less than liquid market for that interest.

 When a valuation becomes complex, it is standard practice to consult with a valuation firm.
 If you need help finding one, then we will get you connected with one of our strategic partners for your valuation needs.
-Fill out the form below to get connected:
+Fill out the following form below to get connected:

 Your information will be received between 9-5 Monday through Friday.
 You can expect to hear back within 24 hours.
 We only use your information to contact you for the desired help.

 Access your Exit Strategy Execution Plan in SCFO Lab.
 This tool enables you to maximize potential value before you exit.

 Click here to access your Execution Plan.
 Not a Lab Member?